Project objectives, the programme so far, upcoming and ongoing works.

 • investigatory works to the natural rock faces along the riverbank near Gaol Ferry Bridge

-• emergency works to place one-tonne bags on the bank either side of Langton Street Bridge (Banana Bridge) to reduce the tidal pressure on the wall until long-term repairs can be carried out
+• emergency works and long-term repairs to the river wall either side of Langton Street Bridge (Banana Bridge) on York Road

 York Road stabilisation: permanent works

-In July 2024 we started emergency repairs to stabilise the river wall either side of Langton Street Bridge (Banana Bridge), which included work to place 600 one-tonne bags on the river bank.
+In July 2024 we started emergency repairs to stabilise the river wall either side of Langton Street Bridge (Banana Bridge), which included placing 600 one-tonne bags on the river bank.

 • installing a sheet-piled retaining wall at the top of the bank to stabilise York Road